unbirthdays/Fresh-Tomatoes-Project/README.md

 - Does runtime correlate to rating?<br>
 - What year/decade has the most top 1000 movies? / What year/decade averages the highest rating?<br>
 <br><br><br>
 The dataset description can be found in the txt file.
-Watch this demo video <s>here</s> to listen to me explain my findings.
+Watch this demo video <a href="https://www.youtube.com/watch?v=KBxkjmO83fE">here</a> to listen to me explain my findings.
 Access the Tableau story <a href="https://public.tableau.com/app/profile/sabrina.baccam/viz/FreshTomatoes/Story1">here</a>.
 <br><hr><br>
 <h2><strong>Tech stack:</strong></h2>
 Languages: Python<br>